wvanamstel/snakes/README.md

 <img
 src="./imgs/class_chart.jpg">

-Some descriptive statistics of the data:
+Some descriptive statistics of the number of examples:
 * median = 1232
 * mean = 1836
 * stdev = 1839